sisonke/codeX_LearnAnotherLanguage/README.md

 > It’s important that you start working on your public profile on GitHub.

+## Start here

+Use one of these [projects](./projects.md) as a starting point.
+What do you need to learn the new lanuguage to complete one of the project?
+Focus on those skills.

 ## Learn the basics

 Use the new language & TDD to: